Aliases for BANF1 Gene

 GeneCards Summary for BANF1 Gene

 BANF1 (Barrier To Autointegration Factor 1) is a Protein Coding gene.
-Diseases associated with BANF1 include nestor-guillermo progeria syndrome and pericholangitis.
-Among its related pathways are Infectious disease and Cell Cycle, Mitotic.
+Diseases associated with BANF1 include nestor-guillermo progeria syndrome and progeria.
+Among its related pathways are Regulation of Glucokinase by Glucokinase Regulatory Protein and HIV Life Cycle.
 An important paralog of this gene is BANF2.

 UniProtKB/Swiss-Prot for BANF1 Gene